Ludford, Shropshire: Hundreds

 At the time of the Domesday Book, Ludford came within the Herefordshire hundred of Wolphy, whilst Steventon and the Sheet (as well as Ludlow, by way of it being part of Stanton Lacy at the time) came within Culvestan, a Shropshire hundred originating in Anglo-Saxon times but which ended in the reign of Henry I. Steventon, the Sheet and Holdgate Fee (see section below) became part of Munslow hundred after Culvestan's dissolution, as did Ludlow.
 The Herefordshire element of the parish remained as part of Wolphy hundred throughout until its transfer to Shropshire in 1895, by which time the hundreds of England had become defunct.

 Rout of Ludford Bridge

-During the Wars of the Roses, a minor battle was fought at Ludford in 1459, which became known as the Battle or Rout of Ludford Bridge.
+During the Wars of the Roses, a minor battle was fought at Ludford in 1459, which became known as the Rout of Ludford Bridge.

 Ludford House

 The village contains a former country house – Ludford House – and the remains of its parkland.
 It originated as the area's manor house and was acquired in 1607 by the Charlton family.
 Sir Job Charlton, speaker of the House of Commons, was created a baronet in 1686.
 The Charlton baronetcy however has since become extinct.
-By the 1840s the parkland (Ludford Park) had become enclosed and used as farmland.
+By the 1840s, the parkland (Ludford Park) had become enclosed and used as farmland.
 Ludford House is no longer one residence and has been divided into separate dwellings.